Outpatient treatment

 The specialist eating disorder outpatient service provides assessment and NICE recommended treatments for patients experiencing a range of moderate-to-severe eating disorder symptoms.

-The multidisciplinary team (MDT) consists of consultant psychiatrists, specialty doctors, dieticians, psychologists, mental health nurses, occupational therapists and peer support workers.
+The multidisciplinary team (MDT) consists of consultant psychiatrists, specialty doctors, dietitians, psychological therapists, mental health nurses, occupational therapists and peer support workers.

 Inpatient treatment